buhtignew/PoWSB-distribution/README.md

 # PoWSB-distribution
-Python script to create pie graphics of PoW/PoB/PoS blocks distribution in Slimcoin
+Python script to create pie graphics of PoW/PoB/PoS blocks distribution in Slimcoin.

+Usage:

-usage: python PoWSB-distribution.py [-h] [-s] beginning_date ending_date
+python PoWSB-distribution.py [-h] [-s] beginning_date ending_date

-positional arguments:
+Positional arguments:

-beginning_date  - the date to start from, format yyyy-mm-dd ending_date     - the date to end with, format yyyy-mm-dd
+beginning_date  - the date to start from, format yyyy-mm-dd

+ending_date     - the date to end with, format yyyy-mm-dd

-optional arguments:
+Optional arguments:

 -h, --help      show this help message and exit

 -s, --sum       sum rewards per block type

 With the -s flag one can see the rewards distribution in the chosen period.
 Without that flag the graphic would report the number of the blocks distribution per type.